min2ha/ukwa-site/content/target/69024/index.en.md

   "subject": "Brexit"
 }

-# BBC News: A problem but not a disaster

 Comments on the implications of the Government's narrow victory over an amendment to the Trade Bill that would have seen the UK remain in a customs union with the EU.